andf-crl/docs/v22.1/connection-pooling.md

 Some operational processes involve [node shutdown](node-shutdown.html).
 During the shutdown sequence, the server forcibly closes all SQL client connections to the node.
 If any open transactions were interrupted or not admitted by the server because of the connection closure, they will fail with a connection error.

 To be resilient to connection closures, your application should use a retry loop to reissue transactions that were open when a connection was closed.
-This allows procedures such as [rolling upgrades](upgrade-cockroach-version.html) to complete without interrupting your service.
+This allows procedures such as [rolling upgrades](upgrade-cockroach-[version](cluster-settings.html#setting-version).html) to complete without interrupting your service.
 For details, see [Connection retry loop](node-shutdown.html#connection-retry-loop).

-If you cannot tolerate connection errors during node drain, you can change the `server.shutdown.connection_wait` [cluster setting](cluster-settings.html) to allow SQL client connections to gracefully close before CockroachDB forcibly closes them.
-For guidance, see [Node Shutdown](node-shutdown.html#server-shutdown-connection_wait).
+If you cannot tolerate connection errors during node drain, you can change the `[server.shutdown.connection_wait](cluster-settings.html#setting-server-shutdown-connection_wait)` [cluster setting](cluster-settings.html) to allow SQL client connections to gracefully close before CockroachDB forcibly closes them.
+For guidance, see [Node Shutdown](node-shutdown.html#[server.shutdown.connection_wait](cluster-settings.html#setting-server-shutdown-connection_wait)).